 Threaded insert saves money on Hilti alternative

-In April 2016, work began on the Bristol MetroBus System.
-A joint project between Bristol, North Somerset and South Gloucestershire councils, MetroBus aims to fill in the gaps between rail and existing bus services.
+In 2017, work began on the Bristol MetroBus System.
+A joint project between Bristol, North Somerset and South Gloucestershire councils, MetroBus which aims to fill in the gaps between rail and existing bus services.

-MetroBus works like a tram with tyres, using bus lanes and guided busways.
+MetroBus works like a tram with tyres, useing traditional bus lanes and new guided busways.
 It is a £200 million scheme that is part of a package of transport improvements in the West of England.

-Contractors Balfour Beatty got in touch in August 2017.
-They explained they had a specification for Hilti M20 internally threaded and Hilti RE500 injection resin.
-They were looking to make savings on the cost of the Hilti specifications.
+Contractors Balfour Beatty contacted us in August 2017.
+They had a specification for Hilti M20 internally threaded inserts and Hilti HIT-RE 500 V3 injection resin and were looking to make savings on the cost of the Hilti specifications.

-We supplied product data sheets, including technical data on our PROV500 injection resin – an alternative to Hilti RE500 – and our M20 internally threaded insert socket.
+We supplied technical data on PROV500 injection resin – an alternative to Hilti HIT-RE 500 V3 – and our M20 internally threaded insert socket.

-PROV500 is a high strength pure epoxy injection resin suitable for post installed rebar and structural connections European Technical Approval Option 1 and Option 7, CE certification and WRAS approval, it’s a proven alternative to Hilti RE500.
-Users typically save 35% against the Hilti alternative.
+PROV500 is a high strength pure epoxy injection resin suitable for post installed rebar and structural connections European Technical Approval Option 1 and Option 7, CE certification and WRAS approval.
+It’s a proven alternative to Hilti HIT-RE 500 V3 with users typically saving 35% against the Hilti alternative.

 In this instance, Balfour Beatty indicated that they saved more than 40% on the Hilti specification.
 That’s at least £5,500 with no loss of performance.

 With WRAS approved ProVenture resins, the A4-316 stainless version of the insert socket can be used in potable and underwater environments.